MOHSIN1352/Covid_Analysis_Project/README.md

-Of course.
-Here is a clean, well-organized version of your README.md file.
-I've used standard Markdown formatting to improve readability with clear sections, links, and lists, making it very professional.

----
 # 📊 COVID-19 Data Exploration with SQL and Tableau

 This project performs a comprehensive analysis of the global COVID-19 pandemic.
 Raw data is cleaned and transformed using **SQL**, and the resulting dataset is visualized through a powerful, interactive **Tableau Dashboard**.
 The goal is to distill complex data into clear, actionable insights about the pandemic's spread, impact, and the global vaccination effort.